 In the event of a serious violation, additional disciplinary action may be taken by the CMP Rules Committee to disqualify or suspend a competitor from all other CMP-sanctioned matches for such time as it determines, and to deny any current award already won.
-When a competitor is charged with a serious violation, the Director of Civilian Marksmanship shall investigate the charges and all available evidence and shall present a report on this investigation, together with recommendations, to the CMP Rules Committee.
+When a competitor is charged with a serious violation, the CMP Programs Chief shall investigate the charges and all available evidence and shall present a report on this investigation, together with recommendations, to the CMP Rules Committee.
 Any person who may be suspended must be notified as soon as possible that suspension is being considered.
-Subsequent to the submission of the Director of Civilian Marksmanship's report, the Rules Committee shall offer the competitor an opportunity for a hearing on the charges and evidence provided by the Director of Civilian Marksmanship's investigation.
+Subsequent to the submission of the CMP Programs Chief's report, the Rules Committee shall offer the competitor an opportunity for a hearing on the charges and evidence provided by the CMP Programs Chief's investigation.
 The accused competitor must be given an opportunity to present evidence or contravening arguments before a final decision is made.
 Subsequent to a hearing on these charges, the CMP Rules Committee shall make a final decision regarding the charges and the suspension or other disciplinary action for the competitor if they are determined to be guilty of the charges against them.
 The decision of the Rules Committee regarding suspension or other disciplinary action shall be final.